CSC493-Computing-Design-Practicum/2023-fall-project-ZakJ26/README.md

 - **Zakari Jobe**: *Big Dawg Fitness* [yourLinkedIn or yourGithub profile](https://adrress)

 ## Acknowledgments
-- Gavin Bailey for giving me the idea of creating a fitness app
+- Gavin Bailey and Caedmon Brewer for giving me the idea of creating a fitness app

 ## License (not required initially)